Zaporizhzhia Nuclear Power Plant crisis

 Since September 2022, all six reactors have been placed in various states of shutdown, the same month Russia annexed the region in a disputed referendum.
 In 2025, Russia confirmed its long-term plans for Rosatom to operate the plant, currently operated by Ukrainian Energoatom staff, and in connection to the Russian power grid.
 Ukrainian forces have made multiple attempts to recapture the plant, and both sides blame each other for direct and indirect attacks on it.
 ZNPP has seen destruction of its infrastructure via shelling and damage to its power lines.
 The future of the plant's safety and electricity production is a significant point in the peace negotiations of the war.

 Ukrainian authorities call the crisis the largest situation of its kind in history.
 Experts vary on whether a potential disaster may exceed the scale of previous disasters at nuclear power plants.
 According to a report by the International Atomic Energy Agency (IAEA), "The situation in Ukraine is unprecedented.
 It is the first time a military conflict has occurred amid the facilities of a large, established nuclear power program."
 Nuclear safety expert Attila Aszódi said that an event similar in type and scale to the Chernobyl disaster is technically and physically not possible in the Zaporizhzhia plant, while calling for urgent steps to ensure the safety of the plant.
 The Bellona Foundation called the crisis "something the world nuclear energy community never thought it would see — and thus never prepared for."

 Timeline

 2022

 The plant has been occupied by Russian forces since 3 March 2022.

 On 5 July 2022, The Wall Street Journal reported that Russian forces arranged a military base in the complex by deploying heavy self-propelled multiple rocket launcher BM-30 Smerch.
 On 19–20 July, three Ukrainian suicide drones attacked Russian "Grad" launcher and military tents at the site.
-Ukraine's Ministry of Defense said that three Russian occupiers were killed and twelve injured.
+Ukraine's Ministry of Defense said that three Russian soldiers were killed and twelve injured.
 The occupation administration was reported as saying that at least eleven employees were injured.
 An occupation official said the reactors were not damaged and it was unlikely they were the target.